ManishRawat07/Brain-Tumor-detection-using-CNN-TL/README.md

 Development of a Convolutional Neural Network (CNN) for MRI image classification on the AWS cloud platform.

-## 5. Cloud Services Utilized: The project leverages AWS resources, including Amazon SageMaker, AWS
+## 5. Cloud Services Utilized: The project leverages AWS resources, EC2 Instances, and Flask.
-Lambda Function, and Amazon API Gateway.